vizui/designpatterns/docs/content/patterns/components/formControls.md

 <input type="text" class="form-control" disabled>
 ```

-&nbsp;

-&nbsp;

 #### Input masks

-Input masks ensure that the user understands the input format required, in addition to making input easier.
+Input masks ensure that the user understands the input format required, in addition to making input less error-prone by potentially restricting the number or types of characters that can be entered.

 <span class="text-muted">These examples use https://github.com/RobinHerbots/jquery.inputmask for demo purposes.</span>
 [preview]